 Any code enclosed in curly braces { } is known as a block of code.
 Code blocks are fundamental to controlling what code is executed and organized.
 For example, in the program shown here:

-fun SayHello()
+var SayHello()

 {

 print (“Hello World!\n”);

 }

 SayHello();

 Hello World! message is not displayed on the console until called by the SayHello(); line of code.
 The reason for this is that the SayHello() function definition defines a group of statements named SayHello that are only executed when the program explicitly says to execute them.